wp-plugins/nextgen-public-uploader/readme.txt

 == Screenshots ==

-1. Admin Area
+1. Front End

-2. Upload Form
+2. Back End

-3. Shortcode Example
+3. TinyMCE

-4. Widget Uploader
+4. Shortcode Example

 == Installation ==

-1. Upload the nextgen-public-uploader folder to the plugins directory in your WordPress or WPMU installation
+1. Upload the nextgen-public-uploader folder to the plugins directory in your WordPress or WPMU installation.

 2. Activate NextGEN Public Uploader.

-3. Drag the NextGEN Public Uploader widget to the desired sidebar or use the shortcode in your pages/posts
+3. Drag the NextGEN Public Uploader widget to the desired sidebar or use the shortcode in your pages/posts.

 View the plugin settings page for shortcode examples.